Every person craves more happiness and less suffering.

 I’ve realized that a fast way to shift my emotional state is to use videos.
 My thoughts and emotions can be quickly influenced by the combination of sound and visuals.
-So I’ve created a file in my email system (Outlook) as well as one on my computer.
-These two files are called “Shifting Perspectives” and “Feel Better”.
+So I’ve created a file in my email system and one on my iPad.
+These two files are called “Shifting Perspectives” and “Feeling Better”.
 When I find a video that moves me emotionally – a soldier coming home and greeting his daughter at school, a man tearing up as he holds his newborn baby, a devoted dog comforting its master, and the best – a baby cackling with laughter over the simplest thing – I send it to myself as an email and add it to my folder.

 When I realize that my mood is sinking, I try to remember to go to this folder right away.
 I know that there is no prize for staying blue; my perspective isn’t validated because I sit in it and talk about my unhappiness for hours.
 If I need to share with someone in order to resolve a situation, then I call a close friend or my mom and do that, and then I get down to the task of shifting my emotional state.

 I know that my best solutions will come not from my negative emotional state but from a positive, empowered one.
 Once I’ve shifted and I feel more optimistic I’m more creative, powerful and kind.